LtbLightning/ldk-node-flutter/README.md

 A Flutter library for [LDK Node](https://github.com/lightningdevkit/ldk-node), a ready-to-go Lightning node library built using [LDK](https://lightningdevkit.org) and [BDK](https://bitcoindevkit.org).

+LDK Node is a non-custodial Lightning node.
+Its central goal is to provide a small, simple, and straightforward interface that enables users to easily set up and run a Lightning node with an integrated on-chain wallet.
+While minimalism is at its core, LDK Node aims to be sufficiently modular and configurable to be useful for a variety of use cases.

+The primary abstraction of the library is the Node, which can be retrieved by setting up and configuring a Builder to your liking and calling build().
+Node can then be controlled via commands such as start, stop, connectOpen_channel, sendPayment, etc.:

 ### How to use ldk_node